Carl-Henric/MS2_Guardians_Pairs_Game/README.md

 **Scope**

-The overall look and feel of the website was influenced by researching other character based online pairs games (credits at end):
+The overall look and feel of the website was influenced from researching other character based online pairs games (credits at end):
 -	These are simple in design, the main focus is on the game area, which contains the cards – these are usually styled in a way to make them stand out from the rest of the site.
 -	Character images are used throughout the page to reinforce the theme, for example on the back of the cards, or as a background image.
 -	There are some brief simple instructions for the user to understand how to play the game.